Planning a Frozen Party

 Timeline: 3 months before the party

-If you’re planning on booking a venue or a function room, now is a good time to make the reservation.
-You might not find a Frozen themed venue, but you can make up for it with the games and the decorations.
+If you’re booking a venue or function room, now’s the time to get that reservation in.
+You might not find a ready-made Frozen venue, but you can absolutely transform any space with themed decorations and games.

 2. Determine the party space